 Paid social is the lifeblood of growing ecommerce brands.

-Unfortunately, far too many owners, operators, and marketers play the game without a clear strategy on how they’re going to win.
+Unfortunately, few owners, operators, and marketers play the game with a clear strategy on how they’ll win.

 Good news.
-That’s exactly what this article contains — a downloadable calculator, step-by-step instructions, and video tutorial.
+That’s exactly what this article contains: a Facebook ad budget calculator, step-by-step instructions, and video tutorial.

 The short answer — at least for the “do” part — is easy: Facebook advertising costs will never exceed your budget.
 If you have a budget of $100 per day, Facebook Ads will never charge you more than $100 per day.